-As of March 31, 2020, we do not have any leases which have not yet commenced.
-We do not have any related party leases or sublease arrangements.
+As of March 31, 2021, we do not have any leases which have not yet commenced.
+We do not have any related party leases.
 We have variable payments for expenses such as common area maintenance and taxes.
 We do not have variable payments that are based on an index or rate.
 As a result, we do not include variable payments in the calculation of the lease liability.
 Any variable costs are expensed as incurred.